rad182/potential/mobile/mobile.md

 * Create delightful, focused, mobile native experiences.
 * Aggressively Open by Default.

-### Who is on the Mobile Team?
+### Who is on the Mobile Practice?

-Current members of the Mobile Team can be found on the [Artsy/Mobile](https://github.com/artsy/mobile/) GitHub repo.
+Current members of the Mobile Practice can be found on the [Artsy/Mobile](https://github.com/artsy/mobile/) GitHub repo.

 ### Logistics